duniter/duniter/doc/Protocol.md

 * A transaction cannot have 2 identical sources (INDEX + SOURCE + NUMBER + FINGERPRINT)
 * A transaction cannot have 2 identical recipients (PUBLIC_KEY)
 * A transaction **must** have its output sum equal to its input sum
+* A transaction **must** have signatures matching its content for each issuer

+###### About signatures

+* Signature count must be the same as issuers count
+* Signatures are ordered by issuer
+* Signature is made over the transaction's content, signatures excepted

 #### Global